tmcclell/AIforSustainability/docs/application-requirements.md

 For the backend:

-1. Setup the endpoint call to handle the input from the uploaded diagrams and input box.
+1. Retrieve and read sample code located in .github\copilot-instructions.md.
-2. Create the code that:
+2. Using the sample code build:
-    - use FASTAPI and Uvicorn running on port 8005 for the server component
-    - include a Pydantic model for validating the request payload.
+  -use FASTAPI and Uvicorn running on port 8005 for the server component -include a Pydantic model for validating the request payload.
-    - sets up defaultazurecredentials for authenication
-    - add the Azure AI Foundry connection string in the .env named AZURE_AI_AGENT_PROJECT_CONNECTION_STRING
-    - add the model deployment name included in the .env named AZURE_AI_AGENT_MODEL_DEPLOYMENT_NAME
-    - create variables for all 3 existing agents defined in .env with names (AZURE_AI_EMBODIED, AZURE_AI_ENERGY, AZURE_AI_SCI_ASSISTANT)
+  -sets up defaultazurecredentials for authenication -add the Azure AI Foundry connection string in the .env named AZURE_AI_AGENT_PROJECT_CONNECTION_STRING -add the model deployment name included in the .env named AZURE_AI_AGENT_MODEL_DEPLOYMENT_NAME -create variables for all 3 existing agents defined in .env with names (AZURE_AI_EMBODIED, AZURE_AI_ENERGY, AZURE_AI_SCI_ASSISTANT)
-    - use the semantic kernel imports that support agentgroupchat and azure ai agent.
+  -use the semantic kernel imports that support agentgroupchat and azure ai agent.
-    - use the AzureAIAgent.create_client method to create a client connection to Azure AI Foundry.
-    - puts the agents in a groupchat with a termination strategy of max iterations of 2
-    - streams the content to the ui.
+  -puts the agents in a groupchat with a termination strategy of max iterations of 2 -streams the content to the ui.
 Ensure compatibility with FastAPI's streaming response.
-    - add exception handling
+  -add exception handling
-    - Configure logging at a INFO level.
+  -configure logging at a INFO level.